 - The maximum length and weight requirements of the commercial truck

 - Recordkeeping requirements to verify compliance (i.e. driver logbooks)

 Many trucking accidents throughout Mississippi are the result of truck drivers who violate these safety regulations with the tacit or express approval of the truck company.
 When drivers drive longer shifts and disregard federal regulations, both the truck driver and trucking company can benefit from increased profits but put other drivers’ lives in danger.

 Preservation and Gathering of Evidence in Mississippi Trucking Lawsuits

 Trucking litigation is complicated because commercial carriers and truck drivers have no real incentive to preserve evidence that can be used to establish liability.
 Truck companies often employ rapid response teams that can be dispatched to the scene of a tractor-trailer crash almost immediately.
 These trucking experts begin an immediate investigation so that they can develop a strategy for minimizing or evading liability.

 A successful Mississippi trucking accident lawsuit typically is contingent on promptly contacting experienced trucking accident lawyers.
-Our Jackson truck accident lawyer promptly sends written notice to the trucking company indicating that the commercial truck and data contained in the rig’s black box are the subjects of litigation so it must not be destroyed or altered.
+Our truck accident lawyer in Mississippi promptly sends written notice to the trucking company indicating that the commercial truck and data contained in the rig’s black box are the subjects of litigation so it must not be destroyed or altered.